The best adventure games on Steam are those that can transport players into a rich world and take them on a journey unlike any other.

 They will also think of third-person, top-down, hack-and-slash gameplay filled to the brim with explosive combos and immersive QuickTime events.

 What they will typically not imagine is a slow-paced narrative-driven over-the-shoulder RPG.
-However, those not fazed by the new direction the developers take with this game will be met with one of the best action games on Steam.
+However, those not fazed by the new direction the developers take with this game will be met with one of the most amazing action-packed stories.

 In this installment of Kratos’ life, he has left Greece following the death of his wife.
 Now, Kratos must travel to the tallest mountain with his son to spread her ashes as per her dying wish.